Duduble: United Somali Congress, Somali National Alliance and Jubba Valley Alliance

-Suuqa Holaha/Milk Factory Sharia Court
+Mogadishu Sharia Court

-Following the model of Sharia courts rising in Mogadishu in order to curb lawlessness, the Duduble would create and run their own Islamic Court in the city in the 1990s, operating under the title of the "Milk Factory Court" (Somali: Maxkamad Warshahada Canno) around Suuqa Holaha.
-The court had formed in 1992 but was unable to function until 1997 following Mohamed Farah Aidids death in 1996, due to his opposition to sharia courts.
-Ahmed Nuur Ali Jima’ale, CEO of Al-Barakat and a member of the Duduble, took the initiative along with other colleagues in creating the court.
-The institution brought together different religious groups, including Islamists, Salafis, and some religious leaders associated with Sufi orders.
-According to a Sheikh in the clan, the court would carry out capital punishments for murder but gave victim’s family a choice of whether to accept Diya or blood money (retaliatory compensation in Islamic law) and spare the life of the accused.
+Following the model of Sharia courts rising in Mogadishu in order to curb lawlessness, the Duduble would operate multiple Islamic Courts in the city during the 1990s.
+The first operated under the title of the "Milk Factory Court" (Somali: Maxkamad Warshahada Canno).
+The court had begun to form in 1992 but was unable to function until 1997 following Mohamed Farah Aidids death in 1996, due to his opposition to sharia courts.
+Ahmed Nuur Ali Jima'ale, CEO of Al-Barakat and a member of the Duduble, took the initiative along with other colleagues in creating the court.
+The institution brought together different religious groups, ranging from Salafis to religious leaders associated with Sufi orders.
+According to a Sheikh in the clan, the court would carry out capital punishments for murder but gave victim's family a choice of whether to accept Diya or blood money (retaliatory compensation in Islamic law) and spare the life of the accused.
 If this was rejected an execution would be carried out.